Kaltsoon/nosql/material/3-mongo-operations.md

 Then, list the all the documents in the `book` collection.

 > [!IMPORTANT]
-> Save the mentioned queries to the file.
+> Exercise 👨‍💻: Save the mentioned two insert queries to the file.

 ### Querying documents